Project Name: Italian Network

 Telecom Italia (TIM) fully believes that connectivity and digital solutions can bring people together, lead companies to grow and ensure community well-being with a view to sustainable growth.

-TIM has featured in the main sustainability indexes for over 16 years, which demonstrates our commitment and our wider aim: to become carbon neutral by 2030.
+TIM has been featured in the main sustainability indexes for over 16 years, which demonstrates our commitment and our wider aim: to become carbon neutral by 2030.

 TIM offers its almost 100 million customers, between Italy and Brazil, a convergent and ever richer connectivity: fixed and mobile telecommunications, TV, digital content for entertainment – video, music, gaming, smart home solutions.